-Also, you will need to inform Gwen Moore and Jackie Wong that you will be studying outside of the United States and discuss how you will remain in valid F-1 status during your studies abroad.
+Also, you will need to inform International Student Services that you will be studying outside of the United States and discuss how you will remain in valid F-1 status during your studies abroad.

 Yes, there are visa services that can assist you in obtaining the student visa.
 You will need to research these providers and their fees and timetables.
 You may choose any visa provider that you wish.